Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This approach enhances personalized attention and active participation, creating a highly effective format.

-Moreover, Manhattan Prep’s Complete course offers 27 hours of live instruction, compared to just 18 hours in Princeton Review’s Core Concepts course, adding to its appeal.
+Also, Manhattan Prep’s live course offers 27 hours of live instruction, compared to just 18 hours in Princeton Review’s live course (called Core Concepts), adding to its appeal.

 Engaging GMAT Instructors